 The grease tray should be pushed fully towards the back to ensure correct spacing at the front.

 The underside of the grease tray has a thick metal place which sits over the fire-pot to dissipate the heat more evenly throughout the grill and avoid a hot spot in the centre.

 To make cleaning easy the grease tray can be lined with foil.
-It is important that the foil is wrapped tight at the edges though, as the gap around the edges of the grease tray must be clear to allow hot air to rise up.
+It is important that the foil does not curl over the sides and block and hot air flow from below.

 The grease tray can be removed when using the Mini BBQ hotplate for highest temperatures.